-Holding the key down button longer will bounce you a dialogue box with different options such as Restart, Sleep, and Shut Down.
-When the system is severe crash then even this option is not might appear.
-So, the last option is pressing the button down, and then the system cuts of the power completely.
+Holding the key down button longer will bounce you to a dialogue box with different options such as Restart, Sleep, and Shut Down.
+When the system is severely crash then even this option is not might appear.
+So, the last option is pressing the button down, and then the system cuts off the power completely.

 Although this allows you to reboot and get back into your Mac.
 Because of the unexpected nature of the shutdown may find out that the unsaved data will be lost definitely.
 This is not perfect because you lost your unsafe data and sometimes it’s the only way to get the backup and the running.
 So, if you want to protect the application that is making the problems from opening the app again when you restart the computer system.
 You need to make sure the box beside reopens the windows when you logging back is not indicated

 What do you do when you can’t Quit the App on Mac?

 In some cases, you will find that you can not escape from the app itself to achieve the above commands.
 In this type of case then you still have an option or a command that you can use.
 Then you simply press these buttons at the same time that are Ctrl + Alt + Shift + Esc keys.
 Through this, you should be able to close the app whichever is currently open on your active screen.